 The Fleximug provides hands-free drinking, designed for quadriplegics resulting from multiple sclerosis, cerebral palsy, stroke, and spinal injuries as well as wheelchair users seeking assistive solutions for daily activities.
 Its purpose is to provide independence to wheelchair users who rely on a caregiver or family member to eat and drink.
 Fleximug's patented air vent makes it easy to use and is suitable for individuals who can move their head freely to one side, and who have good lip control and suction.

-Image Source - (Wheelchairs and Stuff)
+Image Source - (Performance Health)

 The ADA Lap Wheelchair Tray and Accessory System are designed to assist wheelchair users in daily tasks and activities.
-The products offers the highest convenience and ease of use than any wheelchair tray and multi-accessory mount on the market.
+The products offer the highest convenience and ease of use than any wheelchair tray and multi-accessory mount on the market.

-No nuts or bolts are required to setup the base unit, making it easy to setup.
+No nuts or bolts are required to set up the base unit, making it easy to set up.
 The base is sturdy, adjustable and convenient for access to a variety of wheelchair accessories, including the Lap Wheelchair Tray.
 The system offers several attachments to the base unit that serve different purposes such as a fishing rod for fishing, a camera mount for taking photos and an umbrella to keep dry hands-free, making it highly functional for all your needs.

 Do you know of any cool wheelchair accessories that we missed?
 Make sure to share them in the comments for all readers to see!